 Of all the wealthy people I have studied, this is by far the most consistent theme in terms of risk that they all share.

-I accept that there are some scenarios where people have been misled in their research, but generally speaking, if you don’t do your OWN research, your risk is inherently higher.
+I accept that there are some scenarios where people have been misled in their research, but generally speaking, if you don’t do your OWN research, your risk is inherently higher, and not the rwarding type of risk either.

 This is similar to research, but extends to include doing some scenario testing.